hosseinmirzapur/hgai/README.md

 # Using Google Gemini Model within Go Application

-This application uses Google's Gemini LLM to respond to any user prompt.
+This application serves a telegram bot which runs Google's Gemini LLM and uses GCP API key to communicate with the cloud platform

 ## Features

-- This application is deployed on `Vercel Platform` via usage of `Vercel Serverless Functions`.
+- This application is deployed on `AWS EC2 Instance` on AWS Cloud.

-- The Go version of `Langchain` is used for the development.
+- The application's functionality is available on a telegram bot, using `Go Library for Telegram Bots`

-- Purely written in Go with no external libraries used rather than Langchain for its huge support over LLMs.
+- Purely written in Go with extreme attention on performance

-- An easy to use interface
+- An easy to use interface, thanks to the Telegram's ease of use.

 ## Contributions